 This is made possible by the use of key-based authentication where every device and application have multiple keys, and those keys are uniquely associated with accounts.
 However, the complexity of key management doesn’t fall to the user.
 Again, we have found an elegant solution.

-A user can have any number of passports for any number of applications.
-Each can contain a lot or a little information about them including name, address, mobile phone number, bank details, birth date, ID card number, etc. Passports can be thought of as windows into the personal information defined by the user with obfuscation provided via privacy-protecting zero-knowledge proofs14 where desired.
+A user can have any number of profiles for any number of applications.
+Each can contain a lot or a little information about them including name, address, mobile phone number, bank details, birth date, ID card number, etc. Profiles can be thought of as windows into the personal information defined by the user with obfuscation provided via privacy-protecting zero-knowledge proofs14 where desired.

-Users would, for instance, create one passport for their social media interaction, one for their preferred services, one for their business associates, and another one for their interaction with the government.
-Each passport represents an entirely separate set of keys that will be used in its nominated transactions, and selection of each passport is an implicit selection of the right set of keys to use.
+Users would, for instance, create one profile for their social media interaction, one for their preferred services, one for their business associates, and another one for their interaction with the government.
+Each profile represents an entirely separate set of keys that will be used in its nominated transactions, and selection of each profile is an implicit selection of the right set of keys to use.

 Even non-technical people can utilize this kind of system intuitively.
 This allows users to finally take advantage of the security and privacy enhancing capabilities of key-based authentication, a virtually unlimited number of individual keys for signatures and encryption, and the privacy protecting capabilities of zero-knowledge proofs.